Note

 Configures custom evaluation metrics for agent performance, allowing users to define specific success criteria beyond standard RLlib evaluation metrics.

 Runs evaluation episodes in parallel with training, reducing training time by offloading evaluation to separate processes.
-This is beneficial in scenarios where frequent evaluation is required without interrupting learning.
+This method is beneficial when you require frequent evaluation without interrupting learning.

-Simulates an environment that randomly crashes and/or stalls, allowing users to test RLlib’s fault-tolerance mechanisms.
+Simulates an environment that randomly crashes or stalls, allowing users to test RLlib’s fault-tolerance mechanisms.
 This script is useful for evaluating how RLlib handles interruptions and recovers from unexpected failures during training.

-Configures a setup for mixed-precision (float16) training and inference, optimizing performance by reducing memory usage and speeding up computation.
+Configures a setup for float16 training and inference, optimizing performance by reducing memory usage and speeding up computation.
 This is especially useful for large-scale models on compatible GPUs.

 • Fractional GPUs per Learner: